jrpereirajr/iris-fhir-analytics/doc/power-bi-config.md

 * User: _SYSTEM
 * Password: SYS

-Theses steps are shown below.
+These steps are shown below.
 Please, note that the super server port has changed after recording this video, so you must replace port 51773 by port 32782.
 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/esNeBGOCPp.gif"></img>

 If you're having difficulty with Portuguese labels, you can find instructions in English [here](https://youtu.be/MmrePiLBDac?t=1858).